vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 #### Steps to Run a Program:
 * Make sure you have all drivers installed onto your computer.
     * _ May not be necessary.
-Both Python and C# can be run on the cobot without having drivers installed. - Haley_
+Both Python and C# can be run on the cobot without having drivers installed on Windows. - Haley _
 * Make sure the miniRobot firmware running on Basic (the base of the cobot) is up-to-date
     * Flash the newest release via myStudio
 * On the Basic (the computer at the base of the cobot), navigate to the "Transponder" screen.